Nontargeted Hepatitis C Screening Proves Superior in EDs

 Video

-The DETECT Hep C trial randomized 147,498 adult patient visits across three urban emergency departments, in Denver, Colorado; Baltimore, Maryland; and Jackson, Mississippi, to either non-targeted or targeted HCV screening as part of routine care.
-In the non-targeted group (n = 73,847), HCV testing was universally offered, resulting in 9,867 individuals (13.4%) being tested and 154 new diagnoses.
-In the targeted group (n = 73,651), 23,400 patients (31.8%) were identified as at risk based on factors such as birth cohort or injection drug use, with 4,640 (6.3%) ultimately tested and 115 new HCV cases identified—a 34% relative increase in new diagnoses for the non-targeted approach (relative risk, 1.34; 95% CI, 1.05–1.70; P = .02).¹
+The DETECT Hep C trial randomly assigned 147,498 adult patient visits across 3 urban emergency departments in Denver, Colorado; Baltimore, Maryland; and Jackson, Mississippi, to either nontargeted or targeted hepatitis C virus (HCV) screening as part of routine care.
+In the nontargeted group (n = 73,847), HCV testing was universally offered, resulting in 9867 individuals (13.4%) being tested and 154 new diagnoses.
+In the targeted group (n = 73,651), 23,400 patients (31.8%) were identified as at risk based on factors such as birth cohort or injection drug use, with 4640 (6.3%) ultimately tested and 115 new HCV cases identified—a 34% relative increase in new diagnoses for the nontargeted approach (relative risk, 1.34; 95% CI, 1.05-1.70; P = .02).1

 “This was a labor of love,” said Jason Haukoos, MD, MSc, FACEP, an emergency physician and principal investigator of the trial.
 “This project has been in development and execution for about a decade now.”

 The team built the study on prior work in HIV screening.
 “It was the next logical step to transition that work to hepatitis C,” said Haukoos.
-“From an epidemiology perspective, hepatitis C affects about ten times as many people as HIV, many of them undiagnosed.
+“From an epidemiology perspective, hepatitis C affects about 10 times as many people as HIV, many of them undiagnosed.
 So we believed that this study—the trial—had the potential to be important in terms of identifying the best way to detect hepatitis C in the emergency department.”

 When DETECT Hep C was first conceptualized, national guidelines still favored targeted screening—an approach that prioritized testing individuals based on birth year (1945-1965), known injection drug use, or other risk factors.
 “At that time, we felt it was really important to evaluate both strategies,” Haukoos said.

 The findings affirmed that hypothesis.
-“Non-targeted screening was, in fact, superior to targeted screening,” Haukoos said.
-“It identified more patients and resulted in more individuals being tested—as you’d probably expect.
+“Nontargeted screening was, in fact, superior to targeted screening,” Haukoos said.
+“It identified more patients and resulted in more individuals being tested, as you’d probably expect.
 More patients, even those who tested negative, ended up knowing their serostatus, which is a meaningful outcome in itself.”

 Still, Haukoos sees the results as an important step forward.
-“It was a positive trial—it definitively showed that non-targeted screening was better than targeted screening.
-I think that really reinforces the new guidelines and supports them
+“It was a positive trial.
+It definitively showed that nontargeted screening was better than targeted screening.
+I think that really reinforces the new guidelines and supports them.”

 Reference

-Haukoos J, Rothman RE, Galbraith JW, et al. Hepatitis C screening in emergency departments: the DETECT Hep C randomized clinical trial.
+1. Haukoos J, Rothman RE, Galbraith JW, et al. Hepatitis C screening in emergency departments: the DETECT Hep C randomized clinical trial.
 JAMA.
-Published online July 9, 2025.
-Accessed July 16, 2025. doi:10.1001/jama.2025.10563
+Published online July 9, 2025. doi:10.1001/jama.2025.10563

 Newsletter